Development of Windows Vista: Milestone 7

 In May 2004, Microsoft changed its plans to include the Next-Generation Secure Computing Base technology with Longhorn.
 The technology, better known by its original code-name of "Palladium", had garnered much criticism from analysts, security specialists, and researchers, and was often cited by advocates of non-Microsoft operating systems as a reason to migrate to their preferred platform.
 Ross Anderson, for example, published a paper, collating many of these concerns and criticisms as part of a larger analysis on Trusted Computing.
 In light of a large amount of negative response not only from analysts, but enterprise customers and software developers, Microsoft shelved many aspects of the NGSCB project for an indefinite period.
 The only aspect of NGSCB that was included with the final release of the operating system is BitLocker, a drive-encryption technology which can make use of a Trusted Platform Module chip to facilitate secure startup and protect user data.

 Build 4067 (private/lddm_dev_tech(davidmo)) (build date of February 12, 2004) was a private beta shown during the Jim Allchin keynote on WinHEC 2004.

-Build 4067 (idx01) (build date of March 12, 2004) was an Itanium-only build.
-Leaked in July 2021.
-This build introduced an improved Jade theme, although the Slate theme was retained and was the default.
-Also, the font Segoe UI was introduced for the Jade theme.
+Build 4067 (idx01) (build date of March 12, 2004) was leaked in July 2021.
+It was an Itanium-only build that introduced an improved Jade theme using the Segoe UI font, although the Slate theme was still set by default.

-Build 4074 (build date of April 25, 2004) is the official WinHEC 2004 preview build.
-Leaked in May 2004.
-This is also the most familiar pre-reset build.
+Build 4074 (build date of April 25, 2004) is the official WinHEC 2004 preview build that was leaked in May 2004, and is also the most familiar pre-reset build.
 It was the first leaked build to have complete Aero effects in Windows Explorer and Internet Explorer from the Desktop Window Manager; however, a registry modification was required to extend the effect into the full UI.
+It incorporates the Jade theme by default.

-Build 4083 (build date of May 16, 2004) was leaked on November 10, 2004.
-Sidebar, WinFS and Desktop Window Manager were dropped from this release.
+Build 4081 (build date of May 3, 2004) was leaked on January 27, 2020.
+This build is the first componentized build, meaning many core features were removed, and introduced several bugs.
 Considered highly unstable, including the absence of programs in the Start menu, and driver and installation issues.

+Build 4083 (build date of May 16, 2004) was leaked on November 10, 2004 for the x64 version and on February 1, 2020 for the x86 version.
+Desktop Window Manager was dropped from this release.
+Considered highly unstable, including the absence of programs in the Start menu, and driver and installation issues.

 Build 4093 (build date of August 19, 2004) was one of the last builds compiled before the development reset.
-Considered highly unstable, it contained Sidebar, WinFS, and an Avalon-based Windows Movie Maker, a preliminary version of Windows Anytime Upgrade, and the Microsoft Anna speech synthesizer.
+Considered highly unstable, including the aforementioned issues mentioned above, it contained Sidebar, WinFS, and an Avalon-based Windows Movie Maker, a preliminary version of Windows Anytime Upgrade, and the Microsoft Anna speech synthesizer.
 There was an Avalon-based Display Properties control panel applet hidden in the \WINDOWS\SYSTEM32 folder, similar to the one in Build 3683.
 There was also an early version of the .NET Managed rewrite of Desktop Window Manager that is not installed by default.